Model Difference Storages

 Each Model Difference is assigned to a certain user using the IModelDifference.UserId property.
 Empty UserId means that the current Model Difference is shared by all users and is superimposed with their individual Model Differences.
-Each user can have various Model Differences in different contexts (e.g., one for a WinForms and another for an ASP.NET application).
+Each user can have various Model Differences in different contexts (for example, one for a WinForms and another for an ASP.NET Web Forms application).
 The context is specified using the IModelDifference.ContextId property.

 Objects implementing the IModelDifferenceAspect interface also store application localizations.
 The aspect applied to all languages by default has an empty string in the IModelDifferenceAspect.Name property.

 If you use the Integrated security mode or the Middle Tier server, ensure that all users have read/write access to ModelDifference and ModelDifferenceAspect types (users with read-only permissions cannot persist application customizations when exiting).
 Read and write permissions are required for the Model.xafml file import operation.
 In the Middle Tier scenario, the Create permission is additionally required.